-Red-throated bee eaters are just one of the many avian species found in Uganda © Ariadne Van Zandbergen
+Red-throated bee eaters are just one of the many avian species found in Uganda © Ariadne Van Zandbergen, Africa Image Library

 And yet for all that, Uganda does feel like a more intimate, unspoilt and – dare I say it? – low-key destination than its obvious peers.
 For starters, it has no semblance of a package tourist industry: group tours seldom exceed eight in number, and even the most popular game-viewing circuits retain a relatively untrammelled atmosphere.
 The country’s plethora of forested national parks and reserves remain highly accessible to independent travellers and relatively affordable to those on a limited budget, as do such off-the-beaten-track gems as the Ssese Islands, Katonga Wildlife Reserve, Sipi Falls and Ndali-Kasenda Crater Lakes.

-It’s been with growing pleasure that I’ve documented Uganda’s progress, as a country and as a tourist destination, over the course of eight editions of this guidebook.
-And this progress is, I hope, reflected in the evolution of the book – from its backpacker oriented earliest incarnation into this totally reworked and vastly expanded eighth edition, which provides thorough coverage of all aspects of the country for all tastes and budgets.
+It’s been with growing pleasure that I’ve documented Uganda’s progress, as a country and as a tourist destination, over the course of nine editions of this guidebook.
+And this progress is, I hope, reflected in the evolution of the book – from its backpackeroriented earliest incarnation into this totally reworked and vastly expanded ninth edition, which provides thorough coverage of all aspects of the country for all tastes and budgets.
 But progress begets progress, and doubtless the next few years will see a host of new and exciting tourist developments in Uganda.